jibrelnetwork/jwallet-web-keystore/README.md

 ## About

-Keystore can hold `read only` / `full access` accounts of two types:
+Keystore can hold `read only` / `full access` wallets of two types:
 * Address / PrivateKey
 * Mnemonic